Yusuf Akçiçek: Early career

-After starting his youth career at Galatasaray Academy between 2016 and 2019, then moved to Fenerbahçe Academy and played there between 2019 and 2023.
+After starting his youth career at Galatasaray Academy between 2016 and 2019, Akçiçek then moved to Fenerbahçe Academy and played there between 2019 and 2023.

 Fenerbahçe (2023–2025)

-He signed professional contract with Fenerbahçe senior team on 7 July 2023.
+Akçiçek signed professional contract with Fenerbahçe senior team on 7 July 2023.

 On 9 November 2023, he made his professional debut with the team in a continental match against Ludogorets in UEFA Europa Conference League away game, Fenerbahçe lost 2–0.

 On 26 May 2024, he made his Süper Lig debut in a late 89th mins substitute against İstanbulspor in Şükrü Saraçoğlu Stadium, Fenerbahçe won 6–0.
 On 29 November 2024, he made his UEFA Europa League debut in a 1-2 away win against Slavia Prague in Fortuna Arena.

 On 9 January 2025, he scored his first professional career goal with the team against Kasımpaşa in a 3-0 won Turkish Cup away game.
 On 23 January 2025, his performance was appreciated in the UEFA Europa League match in which Fenerbahçe drew 0-0 with Olympique Lyonnais in Şükrü Saraçoğlu Stadium.
 On 20 February 2025, he scored his first continental goal in an away 2-2 tie against Anderlecht in UEFA Europa League knockout phase match.

 Al Hilal (2025–present)

 On 1 September 2025, Akçiçek joined Saudi Pro League club Al-Hilal until the end of 2028–29 season.

-On 16 September 2025, he made his debut in a continental match against Al-Duhail in 2025–26 AFC Champions League Elite league stage first week 2-1 home win as a starter.
+On the 16th of that same month, he made his debut in a continental match against Al-Duhail in 2025–26 AFC Champions League Elite league stage first week 2-1 home win as a starter.
 On 19 September 2025, he made his Saudi Pro League debut against Al-Ahli, in a 3-3 draw.